Yes No Share to Facebook

 Answer: Lynxs Paralegal provides comprehensive legal services tailored for both landlords and tenants, including document preparation for Landlord Tenant Board forms, dispute resolution negotiations, and advocacy at hearings.
 This ensures that maintaining positive landlord-tenant relationships is both effective and professional.

-Advocacy For Landlords
+Services Available For Landlords

-Advocacy For Tenants
+Services Available For Tenants

 To a tenant, your rental dwelling is 'your home'.
 Of course, 'home' means something unique to everyone and these special feelings are recognized.
 With this said, Lynxs Paralegal also recognizes that impartial empathy is often necessary to remain focused upon the legal issues and to remain an objective advisor and negotiator.
 Lynxs Paralegal helps tenants to resolve disputes by first reviewing the facts and issues and then by working to negotiate a resolution with the landlord.
 If resolution is evasive, Lynxs Paralegal can prepare the required Landlord Tenant Board forms and advocate at Landlord Tenant Board hearings.